 Turn on your computer and press <Delete> to enter BIOS Setup during the POST.
-In BIOS Setup, go to Integrated Peripherals.
-To enable RAID, see the table below for configuring different SATA Controllers for RAID.
+In BIOS Setup, go to Integrated Peripherals, ensure that Onboard SATA/IDE Device is enabled.
+Then set Onboard SATA/IDE Ctrl Mode to RAID/IDE (Figure 1).
+If you do not want to create RAID, set this item to IDE or AHCI.